Furio Niclot Doglio: Malta

 Doglio left a wife and two sons, Stefano and Gian Francesco, doctors, who are still alive and live in Northern Italy.
 In via Ravenna 7A, near piazza Bologna, Rome, the house where Niclot lived with his family on the first floor, is still standing.

 Honors and tributes

-In Rome, in the entrance of the building built by himself and his father, in via Bolzano 14, a plaque in the hall displays the citation from Doglio's Gold Medal.
-The citation of the Gold Medal is also on a plaque on the Bonaria cimitery of Cagliari, Sardinia, where the local section of Arma Aeronautica is dedicated to Furio Niclot Doglio.
+In Rome, at the entrance of the building built by himself and his father, in via Bolzano 14, a plaque in the hall displays the citation from Doglio's Gold Medal.
+The citation of the Gold Medal is also on a plaque on the Bonaria cemetery of Cagliari, Sardinia, where the local section of Arma Aeronautica is dedicated to Furio Niclot Doglio.
 In Fiumicino, near Rome, a street in the area of Isola Sacra is named: "Niclot".

 Awards

 In 1936, Doglio became one of the first recipients of the FAI's Louis Blériot medal.
 Doglio was awarded the Medaglia d'oro al Valore Militare (MOVM) (Gold Medal for Military Valor), a Silver medal of aeronautical valour, a Silver Medal of Military Valor "on the field", two Bronze Medals and the Iron Cross, Second Class (EK II.
 Klasse).